Digital Realty Trust, Inc. (NYSE:DLR) Shares Acquired by Barry Investment Advisors LLC

 Other institutional investors and hedge funds have also recently modified their holdings of the company.
 Phoenix Wealth Advisors acquired a new position in Digital Realty Trust in the 1st quarter worth about $26,000.
 Toth Financial Advisory Corp acquired a new stake in shares of Digital Realty Trust in the fourth quarter valued at about $28,000.
 HBC Financial Services PLLC acquired a new stake in shares of Digital Realty Trust in the fourth quarter valued at about $27,000.
 Salem Investment Counselors Inc. acquired a new stake in shares of Digital Realty Trust in the fourth quarter valued at about $28,000.
 Finally, Crescent Capital Consulting LLC acquired a new stake in shares of Digital Realty Trust in the fourth quarter valued at about $30,000.
 96.10% of the stock is owned by institutional investors and hedge funds.

 Several equities research analysts have recently weighed in on the company.
-Raymond James decreased their price target on Digital Realty Trust from $175.00 to $168.00 and set a “strong-buy” rating for the company in a research note on Tuesday, February 16th.
-They noted that the move was a valuation call.
+Evercore ISI assumed coverage on Digital Realty Trust in a research note on Wednesday, March 17th.
+They issued an “in-line” rating and a $145.00 price target for the company.
+Deutsche Bank Aktiengesellschaft decreased their price target on Digital Realty Trust from $170.00 to $165.00 and set a “buy” rating for the company in a research note on Tuesday, February 16th.
 TheStreet raised Digital Realty Trust from a “c+” rating to a “b-” rating in a research note on Monday, February 22nd.
-Mizuho increased their price target on Digital Realty Trust from $157.00 to $163.00 and gave the company a “buy” rating in a research note on Wednesday.
-Deutsche Bank Aktiengesellschaft cut their target price on Digital Realty Trust from $170.00 to $165.00 and set a “buy” rating on the stock in a research report on Tuesday, February 16th.
-Finally, Wolfe Research started coverage on Digital Realty Trust in a research report on Thursday, March 18th.
+Wolfe Research started coverage on Digital Realty Trust in a research report on Thursday, March 18th.
 They set a “peer perform” rating on the stock.
+Finally, Mizuho upped their target price on Digital Realty Trust from $157.00 to $163.00 and gave the company a “buy” rating in a research report on Wednesday.
 Five analysts have rated the stock with a hold rating, fourteen have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
 The stock has a consensus rating of “Buy” and a consensus target price of $162.22.

 DLR stock opened at $150.94 on Wednesday.
 Digital Realty Trust, Inc. has a twelve month low of $124.65 and a twelve month high of $165.49.
 The company has a quick ratio of 0.71, a current ratio of 0.71 and a debt-to-equity ratio of 0.74.
 The stock’s 50 day moving average is $138.87 and its 200-day moving average is $140.86.
 The firm has a market capitalization of $42.43 billion, a PE ratio of 61.36, a P/E/G ratio of 3.01 and a beta of 0.10.